 Method 3: Update your drivers

 If you uninstall other applications before this issue happened, it’s possible you may uninstall USB or related drivers accidentally.
-The outdated or missing drivers can cause problems to your computer and it’s important to keep your drivers up-to-date for better user experience.
+The outdated or missing drivers can cause problems to your computer and it’s important to keep your drivers up-to-date for a better user experience.

 There’re two ways to update your drivers: manually and automatically.